 The first image is this shot of a UK robin sitting on a branch.
 It was in a shaded area, and this was shot on a Canon EOS R5 at 6400 ISO.
 The small version doesn’t show too much noise, but if you click through to the larger version, you’ll see more noise.

 Now, let’s look at a 100% crop of the subject, which is what we’re interested in.
 We’ll look first at the unedited version, followed by output from the noise reduction tools we’ve used.
-You can click on each image for a large version.
-For easy comparison, you might want to open the full-size versions in different tabs and flip between them.

 My preference from the above images is in the following order, but you should come to your own conclusion:

-- DxO PureRAW DeepPrime XD
+- DxO PureRAW DeepPrime XD2

 - Adobe Lightroom AI DeNoise